-And this is an invitation to other white women and white mamas to act on behalf of those who cannot stand tall or speak loudly for themselves.
+And this is a call for all of us to invite other women to stand and act on behalf of those who do not have the same resources to speak as loudly.
 This invitation isn’t only relegated to white women—no one is excluded; everyone is invited.
-But white women are specifically being called upon right now because it’s time.

-Some refer to this “privilege,” or, more specifically, “white privilege.”
-The color of my skin and my gender naturally, with no doing of my own, afford me unspoken rights that aren’t readily available to others.
+Some refer to this as “privilege,” or, more specifically, “white privilege.”
+The color of my skin and my gender, naturally, with no doing of my own, afford me unspoken rights that aren’t readily available to others.

-At first I shrugged off that label.
+At first I shrugged off the label.
+I'd never consider myself privileged in any way.
 After all, I didn’t choose to be a white woman.
-I was born into a middle-class family and was not, at least in my view, privileged.
-And I certainly haven't exploited that reality and used it to my advantage.
+I was born into a middle-class family and I was not, at least in my view, privileged.
+And I certainly haven't exploited that reality or used it to my advantage.

 Or have I?

 But then I had lunch with a black woman who changed my mind.
-She and I met at a business gathering and discovered we worked with similar groups within our coaching practices.
-As we shared a meal and discussed a number of topics ranging from our businesses to healthcare reform, we eventually landed on the issue of behavior change.
+She and I met several years ago at a business gathering, and we discovered that we worked with similar clients in our respective coaching practices.
+As we shared a meal and discussed a number of topics ranging from our business models to healthcare reform, we eventually landed on the topic of behavior change.
 As coaches, promoting behavior change is really the heart of our work.
 But that topic led us to another topic: Oppression.

 Oppression: unjust or cruel exercise of authority or power

-I shared with her my belief that equal opportunities exist for all of us, that we can create change by being resourceful and working hard, and that human beings all have the ability to overcome odds regardless of our life circumstances or the color of our skin.
+I shared with her my belief that equal opportunities exist for all of us, that we can change our circumstances by being resourceful and working hard, and that human beings all have the ability to overcome odds, regardless of our situations or the color of our skin.